Student-centric advice and objective recommendations

 And last, but certainly not least, is an AP score of 5!
 A score of 5 suggests that a student has studied hard and has a very solid understanding of the subject matter.
 All colleges, except those few that don’t allow students to receive college credit for their AP scores, will generally give students credit for an AP score of 5.

 You now know how to interpret your AP scores, but how do your scores stack up compared to your peers?
-Well, that’s what the score distributions are for!
 Every year, the College Board releases score distributions for each AP exam, giving students an idea of how many students got a score of 1, 2, 3, 4, and 5 on each exam.
-So, keep on reading to see how students performed on each AP exam for the 2020-2021 school year.
+While this isn’t essential information to know you, you may be curious to review the distributions to learn more about which AP exams are more or less challenging to help you prepare.

 Arts